mpv-player/mpv/DOCS/man/options.rst

     get replies or events.
 Use ``--input-unix-socket`` for something bi-directional.
 On MS Windows, JSON commands are not available.

+    This can also specify a direct file descriptor with ``fd://N`` (UNIX only).
+    In this case, JSON replies will be written if the FD is writable.

     See also ``--slave-broken``.

     .. note::